ccxt/ccxt/CONTRIBUTING.md

 6. Push built files back to GitHub _(not triggered by pull requests)_
 7. Push generated wiki documentation files back to a separate GitHub repo _(not triggered by pull requests)_

-You can also execute build steps manually to make sure everything works before committing your changes to the server.
-Here's how you do that...
+You can also execute build steps manually to make sure everything works before committing your changes.

 #### Install Dependencies